-I had never really thought to travel to the Hungarian capital, I hadn’t really heard too much about it.
+I had never really thought to travel to the Hungarian capital, I hadn’t really heard too much about it, let alone what to do in 48 hours in Budapest.

 A must visit in the summer months, find a bar on the water, grab a cocktail and soak in that glorious sunshine.
-Here are my top tips for the best places to stay, play, eat and drink.
+Here’s what to do with your weekend in the city: top tips for the best places to stay, play, eat and drink.

 What To Do